Behavioral Medicine Clinic

 The Danielsen Institute is a licensed mental health clinic serving Boston University students, staff, faculty, and others in the greater Boston community.

-The Psychological Services Center offers assessment, psychotherapy, and consultation services to members of the Boston University community.
-We specialize in cognitive-behavioral therapy for problems such as anxiety, stress, depression, insomnia, interpersonal difficulties, test anxiety, anger management, and adjustment problems.
+Center for Anxiety & Related Disorders (CARD) offers assessment, psychotherapy, and consultation services to members of the Boston University community.
+We specialize in cognitive-behavioral therapy.
 We also provide comprehensive neuropsychological evaluations to diagnose and document learning disorders, Attention Deficit Hyperactivity Disorder, and other conditions.
 Fees are based on a sliding scale.